top of page

 PROJECT BREAKDOWN

-Design games that effectively incorporate complex, controversial topics in ways that foster self-reflection and personal growth without alienating players.
+Design games that engage with complex, controversial topics in ways that encourage self-reflection and growth without alienating players.

-Create a framework for integrating discursive topics into games, balancing emotional engagement and controlled exposure to achieve meaningful transformation.
+Create a framework for integrating discursive topics into games, balancing emotional engagement with controlled exposure to support meaningful transformation.

 Tools